Accenture/mercury/guides/APPENDIX-I.md

 `*1` - when using the "rest-spring" library
 `*2` - applies to the REST automation application only `*3` - optional for unit test purpose only.
 DO NOT set this parameter in "main" branch for production code.

+# HTTP and websocket ports

+Spring boot uses 'server.port' as the common port for both REST and websocket using Tomcat or a web server of your choice.

+The platform-core provides non-blocking REST and websocket server functionality when Spring Boot (rest-spring) is not used.
+REST endpoints are defined in rest.yaml and enabled when 'rest.automation=true' is set in the application.properties (or application.yml) file.

+Websocket endpoints are created using the WebSocketService annotation.
+If your application does not have any REST endpoints in rest.yaml and rest.automation=false, the system will use the port defined in 'websocket.server.port'.
+If your application sets rest.automation=true and REST endpoints are defined in rest.yaml, the system will use the port defined in 'rest.server.port'.
+If both REST and websocket endpoints are needed, your websocket endpoints will use the same port as the REST endpoints.

+If rest.server.port and websocket.server.port are not provided, the system will look for the port in 'server.port'.

+# Combined Spring Boot, REST automation and WebSocketService

+This is demonstrated in the rest-example application, it uses Spring Boot (rest-spring) to serve REST endpoints and WebSocketService to serve websocket endpoints.
+In this case, Spring Boot will use 'server.port' and WebSocketService will use a different 'websocket.server.port'.

 # transient data store